TheJelmega/prog-lang/design/README.md

 The `deprecated` attribute can be defined in multiple ways:
 - `deprecated`: issues a generic message
-- `deprecated = "message"`: includes the given string in the deprecation message
+- `deprecated("message")`: includes the given string in the deprecation message
 - `deprecated(...)`: includes the given attributes in the deprecation message
     - `msg`: The main message
     - `note`: Additional notes for the deprecated item, can be used for to specify alternatives, or additional info why it was deprecated